 - increase recognition in Japan of Australian excellence and expertise.

-Eminent Australians, appointed to the AJF board, provide a range of expertise and input to Australia's foreign policy and economic diplomacy priorities through the Department of Foreign Affairs and Trade.
+Eminent Australians, appointed to the AJF Board, provide a range of expertise and input to Australia's foreign policy and economic diplomacy priorities through the Department of Foreign Affairs and Trade.

 The AJF has its headquarters in Canberra and is supported by an office at the Australian Embassy in Tokyo.